 In total 233 employees are keeping the Zoo Berlin clean, taking care of the animals, making sure visitors have something to eat and do all the administration (and we are probably forgetting some other tasks).

-Compared to other activities in Berlin, the Berlin Zoo is great value for your money.
+Compared to other activities for kids in Berlin, the Berlin Zoo is great value for your money.
 You can easily spend 3 hours here and you only have to pay 17,50€.
 Compared to places like Little Big City that is great bargain.
-We would put this activity on the same level as the Natural History Museum and that says a whole lot.
+We would put this activity on the same level as the Natural History Museum, Legoland and the Holland Park.

 Fun for kids?
 8/10